Open Bible Data Home About News OET Key

 10If you banish people who ridicule others, then people will stop arguing with each other,

-quarreling with each other, and shaming each other.
+condemning each other, and shaming each other.

-11People who love thinking purely
+11People who love being sincere and

-speak graciously and are companions of kings.
+speaking graciously are companions of kings.

 but he makes what treacherous people say fail.

-15Children inherently think foolishly,
+15Children naturally think foolishly,

 but physically disciplining them will teach them to stop being foolish.

-16People who oppress poor people in order to make more money for themselves,
+16People who oppress poor people in order to make more money for themselves

 17Listen carefully to what wise people have said;